-Creating impregnable connections for data transfer and developing the means to stop infiltrators in their tracks are the types of technical quests that stir the passion of students in the Computer Networking & Cybersecurity major.
+Designing, building and securing network infrastructure are the types of technical quests that stir the passion of students in the Computer Networking & Cybersecurity major.

 Learn from instructors who are industry experts in networking and information assurance.
 They'll give you the hands-on technical skills you need to stand out in the field.
 Meet our faculty.

 All students in the Computer Networking & Cybersecurity program must select a focus area of study to complete their degree.
 You can specialize in Network Administration, where you learn to design, implement and maintain the infrastructure; or Cybersecurity, which focuses on detection and prevention of cyber attacks.
-In addition to your specialization, you can also complete a minor in subjects like Managing Information Systems, Mathematics, Computer Science or Computer & Digital Forensics.
+In addition to a specialization, you have the option to complete a minor in subjects like Managing Information Systems, Mathematics, Computer Science or Computer & Digital Forensics.

 Our students are highly sought after for paid internships and positions after only their second year of study and have a variety of career options with technology companies, both regionally and nationally during the summer and after they graduate.
 In addition to external internships, you can get hands-on experience in paid positions in Champlain's Senator Patrick Leahy Center for Digital Investigation (LCDI), a fully equipped, state-of-the-art digital forensics investigation lab, where you'll work with professional digital forensics investigators and law enforcement officials on actual investigations.
 See where our students have interned.